Adhithya03/FOC_DOCS/Readme.md

 ![alt text](image-1.png)

 See the HW_Interupt block?
-Yeah let's go in!
+Yeah, let's go in!

 ![alt text](image-2.png)

-Before that notice little icon with some sort of stacked squares?
+Before that, notice the little icon with some sort of stacked squares?

-- Basically it indicates this block will behave differently when operated in **simulation mode** and differently in **code generation mode**
+- Basically, it indicates this block will behave differently when operated in **simulation mode** and differently in **code generation mode**.

 ##### Simulation mode
-- Self explanatory, this is the mode when user press the Green Run button in simulink.
+- Self-explanatory, this is the mode when the user presses the Green Run button in Simulink.

 ##### Code generation mode
-- This is when we are trying to generate C code for C2000 and deploying to hardware.
+- This is when we are trying to generate C code for C2000 and deploy it to hardware.

-Since simulink offers some hardware specfic block for deployment and general simulation tools all in one package, we as use need to decide when to use which.
+Since Simulink offers some hardware-specific blocks for deployment and general simulation tools all in one package, we as users need to decide when to use which.

-Obvisouly when simulating the system on our system we don't need Hardware specific blocks, but when we are deploying, we of course do need. once we get in to see what is actually inside this block, we will get a clearer picture.
+Obviously, when simulating the system on our system, we don't need hardware-specific blocks, but when we are deploying, we, of course, do need.
+Once we get in to see what is actually inside this block, we will get a clearer picture.

 ![alt text](image-3.png)

-- Ok we saw are +1 level deep, As I said eariler there are two **sub-subsystem** one for code gen and simulation.
+- Okay, we are +1 level deep, as I said earlier there are two **sub-subsystems**, one for code gen and simulation.

-- Notice that *none* of the block is connected to **HW_INT Port 1**, That's becauce simulink will automatically route the appropriate block to **HW_INT Port 1** depending on what *user* tries to do, code gen or just simulation on our laptop.
+- Notice that *none* of the blocks are connected to **HW_INT Port 1**.
+That's because Simulink will automatically route the appropriate block to **HW_INT Port 1** depending on what the *user* tries to do, code gen or just simulation on our laptop.

 #### Simulation subsystem

 ![alt text](image-4.png)

-- Now we have entered into the **simulation subsystem** block, we see there is a **two** function blocks connected to a mux and which is connected to a port 1 which is hardware interrupt HW_INT.
+- Now we have entered the **simulation subsystem** block, we see there are **two** function blocks connected to a mux, which is then connected to a port 1, which is a hardware interrupt HW_INT.

 - **f() ADCINT1**
-  - The ADC int1 function is an interrupt service routine which will be triggered by the ADC, Analog to Digital Converter, in a real hardware, In our case, the ADC is connected to the motor terminal, measuring the current.
-We will see what will happen after this interrupt is generated and we go to the actual control system of the field oriented control.
+  - The ADC int1 function is an interrupt service routine that will be triggered by the ADC, Analog to Digital Converter, in real hardware.
+In our case, the ADC is connected to the motor terminal, measuring the current.
+We will see what will happen after this interrupt is generated and we go to the actual control system of the field-oriented control.
 - **f() SCI_Rx_int**
-  - Here SCI is Serial Communication Interface, RX stands for reception and INT stands for interrupt.
-So this interrupt service routine will be called once we change any values, **desired motor speed** (which we will do from our laptop) we would like to reflect in motor right?
-Thus we need to stop all of our work, read what came on the serial communication and update the control inputs.
+  - Here SCI is Serial Communication Interface, RX stands for reception, and INT stands for interrupt.
+So, this interrupt service routine will be called once we change any values, like the **desired motor speed** (which we will do from our laptop) that we would like to reflect in the motor, right?
+Thus, we need to stop all of our work, read what came on the serial communication, and update the control inputs.

-> Note, you have to imagine yourself as if you are sitting inside the issue 2000 microcontroller and the receive means you are receiving something from the computer.
+> Note, you have to imagine yourself as if you are sitting inside the C2000 microcontroller, and the receive means you are receiving something from the computer.

 #### Code-gen subsystem

 ![alt text](image-5.png)

 - **HWI_ADCB1_INT**
-  - Now here functionally it is the same thing but we have special hardware block as you can see in the image HWI stands for hardware interrupt, the C2000 microcontroller has 3 ADC modules here the interrupt is generated by the **ADC B1** module.
+  - Now, functionally it is the same thing, but we have a special hardware block, as you can see in the image.
+HWI stands for hardware interrupt.
+The C2000 microcontroller has 3 ADC modules; here, the interrupt is generated by the **ADC B1** module.

-  - And when we double click on that block, we see two parameters, number of events to serve and Simulink task priority, which we don't bother with.
+  - When we double-click on that block, we see two parameters, the number of events to serve and the Simulink task priority, which we don't bother with.
 - **HWI_SCIA_RX_INT**
-  -  As there is different ADC modules, we also have different SCI or Serial Communication Interface modules.
-Here we have chosen to transmit our control signals and inputs to C2000 via SCI channel A. So the reception of any data in SCI_A channel will generate an interrupt and the changes will be transmitted to Control system running inside.
+  - As there are different ADC modules, we also have different SCI or Serial Communication Interface modules.
+Here we have chosen to transmit our control signals and inputs to C2000 via SCI channel A. So, the reception of any data in the SCI_A channel will generate an interrupt, and the changes will be transmitted to the Control system running inside.